 We work very hard to continually increase our global coverage and it is improving all of the time.

-If you are in a location that does not have any data, or if you think that you can improve the current coverage (such as from a location near a major airport) we may be able to supply a free ADS-B receiver and setup.
+If you are in a location that does not have any data, or if you think that you can help improve our current ADS-B coverage (such as from a location near a major airport) we may be able to supply a free ADS-B receiver and setup.
 There are a few technical requirements that need to be met but you don’t have to know anything about the technology in advance to do this.
-Please contact us at firstname.lastname@example.org to discuss in more detail.

 ADS-B Data Sharing